Identification guide versions now dated 23rd November 2016

 What is the sex ratio?

 What is the average lifespan for an arid leopard?

 How do young sub-adult leopards disperse?
 How long does it take and how far?

 How can you help?

-In July 2011 this project began with 27 individual leopards known.
-Today we now know of 117 individuals, of which 30 are regularly seen by visitors to the KTP on the South African side and 10 are seen in the Mabuasehube section in Botswana.
+In July 2011 this Kgalagadi Leopard Project began with 27 individual leopards known.
+Today we now know of 117 individuals, of which 30 are regularly seen by visitors to the South African side, and 10 are seen in the Botswana side, of the Kgalgadi region.
 We have also managed to track the dispersal of two young female leopards from their respective births in late 2005 and March 2010 to their current territory locations, sadly one of these female passed away in May 2014 so her story has come to a premature end.
 However, over the past few years we have been tracking a young male called Tebogo disperse away from his mothers territory.
 He seems to be staying in the river bed allowing us to continue to track his journey southward.
 This project is still in its early days, and there is a lot to still do, but with your help we can really make a difference in understanding the life of the Kgalagadi leopard.